Disability Services for Students UPPS No. 07.11.01

 11) disability management counseling; and

-12) liaison and advocacy between students, faculty and staff;
+12) liaison and advocacy between students, faculty, and staff;

-f. provide the Registrar's Office with a confidential list of students who are entitled to and who request advance registration each long semester during the ODS advance registration sign up period.
+f. provide the Registrar's Office with a confidential list of students who are entitled to and who request advance registration each long semester during the ODS advance registration sign-up period.
 A list will be provided by the ODS prior to the advance registration period each semester;

 g. coordinate with Parking Services to ensure that the number and type of accessible parking spaces available on campus meet ADA requirements.
-As needed, the ODS will recommend that spaces be created, moved or eliminated.
+As needed, the ODS may recommend that spaces be created, moved or eliminated.
 Parking Services will administer gate control cards for students who require access to gated lots as needed on a semester-to-semester basis;

 i. serve as the point of contact for intake and information resources on disability services for applicants and currently enrolled students.
-The Graduate College and the Undergraduate Admissions Office will include a reference to, and information about the ODS in catalogs and brochures.
+The Graduate College and Undergraduate Admissions will include a reference to, and information about the ODS, in catalogs and brochures.
 Students are advised to contact the ODS a minimum of 30 days prior to the first day of the semester in which they plan to attend.
 This process ensures a quality evaluation of the disability documentation and enables the ODS to monitor the retention and graduation rates of students with disabilities.
 Students who become aware of their disability during a given semester should allow 15 days for the review of documentation and up to 15 days for the provision of some services.
-Students should provide faculty a minimum of five working days notice of the need for academic accommodations.
+Students should provide faculty a minimum of five working days’ notice of the need for academic accommodations.

-j. prepare, monitor and update the ADA/504 Self-Evaluation Plan in conjunction with the university ADA/504 Compliance and Steering Committee on Disabilities;
+j. prepare, monitor, and update the ADA/504 Self-Evaluation Plan in conjunction with the university ADA/504 Compliance and Steering Committee on Disabilities;

 k. conduct an annual evaluation of the ODS services;